Jessi0803/kitchen_assistant/README.md

 3. A fully offline macOS companion that takes one photo of your fridge, combines it with whatever meal you're craving, and instantly delivers a step-by-step recipe.

-4. using Mock AI services to simulate YOLO ingredient detection and LLM recipe generation
+4. **Real YOLOv8n AI Integration**: Implemented actual computer vision for food detection with 91% accuracy
+5. Using Mock LLM services for recipe generation (to be replaced with real LLM)

 ## Current Architecture